-- Improve safety in society by ICT and space technology - Improve speed and accuracy of disaster preparedness and early warning - Minimize the number of victims and social/economic losses.
+To improve safety in society by Internet-based Communication Technology and Space technology

+To improve speed and accuracy for disaster preparedness and early warning To minimize victims and social/economic losses

-SA is a voluntary initiative led by the Asia-Pacific Regional Space Agency Forum (APRSAF) to share disaster information in near-real-time across the Asia-Pacific region, using primarily the Digital Asia (Web-GIS) platform.
-Its architecture is designed to operate initially as an internet-based, node-distributed information distribution backbone, eventually distributing relevant satellite and in situ spatial information on multiple hazards in the Asia-Pacific region.
+SA is a "voluntary initiative" led by the Asia-Pacific Regional Space Agency Forum (APRSAF) to share the disaster information in near real-time across the Asia-Pacific region, using primarily the Digital Asia (Web-GIS) platform.
+Its architecture is designed to operate initially as an internetbased, node-distributed, information distribution backbone, eventually distributing relevant satellite and in-situ spatial information on multiple hazards in the Asia-Pacific region.